 The Sohmer Piano Company built some of the finest pianos in American history.
-Sohmer was established in 1872 by Hugo Sohmer and K. Kuder when they purchased the Marshall & Mittauer Piano Factory in New York.
+Sohmer was established in 1872 by Hugo Sohmer and K. Kuder when they purchased The Marshall & Mittauer Piano Company in New York.
 Sohmer was one of the largest and most prestigious piano makers of the 19th and early 20th Centuries, and they offered a full line of squares, grands, uprights, and player pianos.
 Sohmer was known for their use of elaborate woods and had a reputation for exquisite craftsmanship.
 Sohmer is one of only a handful of American piano manufacturers to survive and keep the company in the family throughout the 20th Century.
 Sohmer was sold to Pratt Reed & Company in 1982, then it was sold again subsequently.
 Sohmer was out of production for a few years in the 1990s, but the prestigious old name is being produced again today.

-INSTRUMENT CATALOGS & EPHERMERA
+INSTRUMENT CATALOGS & EPHEMERA

-Sohmer Piano Catalog 1880
+Sohmer Piano Company Sales Catalog, Circa 1880

 Vintage catalog advertisement for the “First 5 Foot Grand Piano Built In America” by the Sohmer Piano Company, Circa 1884